GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Note that recovery MAY be achieved either by retransmitting frame data that was lost and needs reliable transport either by sending the frame data on the unicast connection or by coordinating to cause an aggregated retransmission of widely dropped data on a multicast channel, at the server's discretion.
 However, the server in each connection is responsible for ensuring that any necessary server-to-client frame data lost by a multicast channel packet loss ultimately arrives at the client.

+LN:
+To minimize the amount of additional packets sent on a multicast channel when retransmiting frames, the server SHOULD use Forward Erasure Correction (FEC) techniques following guidelines from {{I-D.draft-michel-quic-fec}}.
+Instead of retransmitting the frames directly, the server sends FEC repair packets on the multicast channel.
+As such, an individual repair packet can recover different losses on distinct clients, thus minimizing the amount of data sent on a multicast channel.
+The scheduling of these repair packets is implementation-dependent and hence out of scope of this document.

+Clients MUST NOT send ACK_MP frames for ack-eliciting frames received on the multicast channel.
+Instead, this draft introduces the new MC_NACK frame.
+Clients send MC_NACK frames whenever they see a gap in the packet number sequence for packets received on the multicast path.
+MC_NACK frames MUST be sent on the unicast path between the client and the server, and are ack-eliciting.
+The server SHOULD use the ranges of missing packet numbers from received MC_NACK frames to generate the correct amount of FEC repair frames sent on the multicast path.

 # Connection Termination